In this article

-High risk foods that aren’t handled and used properly is the main reason for food poisoning.
+High risk food that isn’t handled and used properly is the main reason for food poisoning.
 Around 500 people a year die from food poisoning cases in England and Wales.
 It is important to know how to handle them properly so that people don’t get poorly or end up dying.

 High risk foods are ready to eat foods that support the multiplication of pathogenic bacteria that could be harmful.
 It is important to handle and store high risk foods separately from raw foods to prevent the risk of cross contamination.